Iarnród Éireann has €1.1m deficit as user numbers rise

 The losses came against a background of an increase in passenger journeys across all services — with overall numbers up 5.3% to 47.9m — a record number on the rail network.
 As a result, passenger revenue was up 7.8% to €220.9m.
 However, Government funding under the Public Service Obligation subvention fell by 22.3% to €89.3m.

 Iarnród Éireann chairman Frank Allen said the passenger numbers showed the essential role of rail transport.
-“We are committed to building on this success to ensure that rail will continue to provide a credible alternative to private cars for more people,” he said.
+He said:

 Mr Allen said the company was encouraged by the strong commitment shown by the Government to rail transport in the National Development Plan, involving a €2bn investment in the next decade.
 Mr Allen said the company’s investment priority would be to address capacity constraints on commuter and Dart services.
 However, additional trains and carriages will not become available until 2021.